phpmyadmin/localized_docs/source/config.rst

 .. note::

-    Some distributions (eg. Debian or Ubuntu) store :file:`config.inc.php` in ``/etc/phpmyadmin`` instead of withing phpMyAdmin sources.
+    Some distributions (eg. Debian or Ubuntu) store :file:`config.inc.php` in ``/etc/phpmyadmin`` instead of within phpMyAdmin sources.

 .. warning::

-    :term:`Mac` users should note that PHP does not seem to like :term:`Mac` end of lines character (``\r``).
+    :term:`Mac` users should note that if you are on a version before :term:`Mac OS X`, PHP does not seem to like :term:`Mac` end of lines character (``\r``).
 So ensure you choose the option that allows to use the \*nix end of line character (``\n``) in your text editor before saving a script you have